1975 Dibbles Bridge coach crash

-On 27 May 1975, a coach carrying elderly passengers crashed at the bottom of a steep hill at Dibble's Bridge, near Hebden in North Yorkshire, England.
+On 27 May 1975, a coach carrying elderly passengers crashed at the bottom of a steep hill at Dibble's Bridge over the River Dibb, near Hebden in North Yorkshire, England.
 Thirty-three people on board were killed, including the driver, and thirteen others injured.
 It was the worst-ever road accident in the United Kingdom by number of fatalities.

 Accident

 The coach, a 1967 Bedford VAM5 run by Riley's Luxury Coaches, was carrying 45 female pensioners on a day trip from Thornaby-on-Tees, North Yorkshire, to Grassington, in the Yorkshire Dales.
 The trip was organised by Dorothy White, Lady Mayoress of Thornaby who had previously run several such trips.

 While driving on a downhill stretch of the B6265 road between Greenhow and Hebden, stand-in coach driver Roger Marriott, a British Steel Corporation security officer, missed a gear.
 He then applied the brakes.
 The brakes had been serviced a week before the crash and had new linings, but as magistrates were later told, "defects" due to improper maintenance "meant there was no braking on the offside rear wheel".

 The brakes were insufficient to hold the coach, and it accelerated, heating up the brakes until they eventually failed as the coach travelled down the 1400 yd, 1:6 (17%, 10°) gradient from Fancarl Top to the bottom of the valley downstream of Grimwith Reservoir.
 After crashing through a steel crash barrier and a 3 ft high stone parapet above the bank of the River Dibb, it landed on its fibreglass roof in the garden of a cottage 17 ft below.
 The aluminium sides of the coach then buckled on impact with the ground.

-The son-in-law of the cottage owners, London barrister (now painter and sculptor) Lincoln Seligman, was having a barbecue with his partner in the garden at the time and was first on the scene.
+The son-in-law of the cottage owners, London barrister (now painter and sculptor) Lincoln Seligman, was having a barbecue with his wife in the garden at the time and was first on the scene.
 He later gave an eyewitness account to the Teesside Evening Gazette: "There were screams.
 I dragged some people out ...
 I don't know how many".

 Steven Griffin, Steve Jennison and Carl Dickinson, teenagers from Hull who were camping nearby, heard the crash and came to assist.
 One saw the bus flip over and saw the entire upper section crushed when it landed.
 They said the scene was silent when they arrived two minutes later, with the survivors stunned into silence.
 A car was flagged down and eventually one ambulance with a single driver arrived.
 He radioed a code which eventually brought a fleet of ambulances to ferry the injured to Airedale General Hospital in Keighley.

-The initial aftermath was 32 killed on the scene and 14 seriously injured all with major head and neck trauma.
-No-one was uninjured.
-One of the injured later died.
+Thirty-three people on board were killed, including the driver, and thirteen others injured.
+It was the worst-ever road accident in the United Kingdom by number of fatalities.